-While these frustrations certainly aren’t new, the cost of not addressing them has skyrocketed over the past year, as the in-person employee experience can no longer be used to compensate for a poor digital experience.
+Because, let’s be honest – these frustrations aren’t new.
+But the cost of not addressing them has skyrocketed.
+A great in-person employee experience can no longer be used to compensate for a poor digital experience.
 You simply need both!

 The Dangers of Ignoring the Digital Employee Experience